-Monday – Friday: By appointment
+Monday – Friday: By appointment Saturday and Sunday: Closed

 The Virginia Davis Laskey Library and Archives was dedicated and opened on April 1, 1968 at Scarritt College.
 The library was the final building added to the Scarritt College campus and was a gift of the Women’s Division of the Methodist Church through its call to prayer and self-denial offering from the Women’s Society of Christian Service and the Wesleyan Service Guild.
 The Woman’s Division of the Board of Missions of the Methodist Church also contributed grants.
 A Nashville committee under the leadership of Mrs. Henry Cannon, “Minnie Pearl” of Grand Old Opry fame, raised $50,000 for library furnishings.

 The library was named to honor Virginia Davis Laskey of Ruston, Louisiana.
 Mrs. Laskey devoted her whole life to the United Methodist church.
 She taught Sunday school for over 25 years, was a member of the Board of the Louisiana Methodist Children’s Home and the MacDonnel United Methodist Children’s Service.
 She was one of only five women members of the World Council of Churches and was a two-time delegate to General Conference.